rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: There is detailed spectext.
 It has some color issues that I will address.
 It has open issues.

-DE: Currently in the spec there appears to be some implicit coercion between numbers and mathematical values.
-Once we have multiple numeric types we have to be more explicit about how this is accomplish.
+DE: Currently in the spec there appears to be some implicit coercion between Numbers and mathematical values.
+Once we have multiple numeric types, we have to be more explicit about how this is accomplished.

-DE: *Should mixed-type comparision be allowed?* - we could allow it.
+DE: *Should mixed-type comparision be allowed?* - We could allow it.
 It wouldn't extend to user-defined types as well.

 WH: I believe I and Mark would be in favor that in order to get `null` to work.

 MM: I'm in the opposite position.
-I want comparison to `undefined` and `null` to work for all types, but do not think that mixed type comparison between different numeric types to work.  that's weird but with teh spec'd behavior, then there's no inconsistency with how comparison woudl work for user-defined types.
+I want comparison to `undefined` and `null` to work for all types, but do not think that mixed type comparison between different numeric types to work.
+That's weird but with the spec'd behavior, then there's no inconsistency with how comparison would work for user-defined types.
 That consistency is good.

 BE: You handled that in the `null` and `undefined` special cases.
-I agree with Mark and I got the commitee to first say they liked unit64 and then this propsoal, I think we'll do better if we keep firm on that requirement.
-It may be a bit tricky, but i'd rather avoid that.
+I agree with Mark and I got the committee to first say they liked Uint64 and then this proposal, I think we'll do better if we keep firm on that requirement.
+It may be a bit tricky, but I'd rather avoid that.

 MF: Do you consider mixed type comparison, implicit conversion?